victorvoronin/victorvoronin/README.md

 - 👋 Hi, I’m @victorvoronin
-- 👀 I’m Lead DevOps Engineer
+- 👀 I’m Lead DevOps Engineer / System Administrator
-- 🌱 Ma main interests are Clouds and Kubernetes
+- 🌱 My main interests are Clouds and Kubernetes

 <!---
 victorvoronin/victorvoronin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.